burshlatt/burshlatt/README.md

 I have been studying at School 21 for over a year and a half now.
 During this time, I have completed over 20 different projects, most of which were team efforts.
 In addition to this, I hold a secondary technical education as a software engineer and am currently pursuing a degree in the same field.

 I successfully completed the Fast Track in Telecom internship.
-I am currently working as a C++ developer at Digital Technologies.
+I am currently working as a C++ developer at "Tenet".
 In the future, I plan to continue improving my skills in Qt and network programming, as well as learning new technologies.

 I am adept at searching for information and quickly learning new concepts.